 - 19 page manual of activities for kids of all ages

 - Health Problem Series from Kids Health 6-8 Grade

 - "On the Rocks" Resource Guide The Epidemic of Teen Drinking

 May 14-20, 2017 Substance Abuse & Mental Health Services Prevention Week

 - Worksheets and Activities for kids of all ages

-Mental Health Awareness Month Resources:
+Mental Health Awareness Week Resources: (Second Monday in May)